After realizing that appliance repair might be a good option, I started to look at it more closely.

-First, it’s not regulated, so you don’t need a license or a 4 year apprenticeship or anything like that.
+First, it’s not regulated, so you don’t need a license or a 4-year apprenticeship or anything like that.
 Second, you can make some good money doing it.
 So far, so good.
 How do I start?

 First thing I did was get a really good book on appliance repair: Troubleshooting and Repairing Major Appliances, by Eric Kleinert.
 This thing is like reading an encyclopedia, but I started doing it.
 I needed some serious basic knowledge as fast as I could get it.

-I started looking at training options, and there were some expensive techincal programs, but I kept on thinking what I really needed was someone to show me the practical side of the appliance repair business.
+I started looking at training options, and there were some expensive technical programs, but I kept on thinking what I really needed was someone to show me the practical side of the appliance repair business.

 I live in an extremely remote rural area, about two hours from the nearest major city.
 I don’t have a father, brother, neighbor or friend in the appliance business.
 How could I get someone to show me the ropes?

-Not only do I need to get a look at all of the makes and models of appliances I’m going to be repairing, I need to know how to run an appliance repair business – what to charge, how to get customers, the tricks of the trade.
+Not only do I need to get a look at all of the makes and models of appliances I’m going to be repairing, but I also need to know how to run an appliance repair business – what to charge, how to get customers, the tricks of the trade.

 I started thinking maybe I could contact some established appliance repair businesses in my area, and see if I could offer my services for free just so I could ride along with them and learn how it’s done.
 Of course, they’d be training their competition, so I knew it would be a tough sell.

 I could make a deal with them to refer all the calls I was nervous about handling to them so I wouldn’t get stuck in over my head or trying to service something that would take me three days.
-Hopefully they would see the benefit of our association.
+Hopefully, they would see the benefit of our association.

 I didn’t know exactly how this was going to work, so I kept chewing on it.